-Lead Governor for Inclusion.
+Lead Governor for Inclusion and Safeguarding.

-Shanklea's Lead Governor on inclusion is Gareth Pearson.
-Gareth is responsible for monitoring and ensuring the quality of provision at Shanklea.
-The lead Inclusion governor conducts an annual focus visit whereby he works alongside the pupils to moderate Shanklea's processes.
-This annual visit and associated report is undertaken to ensure the school retains its high quality standard of provision in order to maintain the well-being of pupils.
+Shanklea'Primary School's Lead Governor on Inclusion and Safeguarding is Tracie Swithenbank.
+She is responsible for monitoring and ensuring the quality of provision at Shanklea Primary School.
+The lead Inclusion and Safeguarding governor conducts a termly focus visit whereby she works alongside the pupils to moderate Shanklea Primary School's processes.
+These visits and associated reports are undertaken to ensure the school retains its high quality standard of provision in order to maintain the well-being of pupils.

-10. How accessible is Shanklea?
+10. How accessible is Shanklea Primary School?

-Shanklea provides the following facilities to ensure our environment is accessible for all children.
+Shanklea Primary School provides the following facilities to ensure our environment is accessible for all children.
 We continue to develop and evolve the building and grounds where needed.

-- Reasonable adaptations for pupils with cerebral palsy and wheelchair users have been made such as ramps at all fire escapes (rear and front), disabled toilets with support rails and widened door ways. - FM system - Classroom equipment sloping boards, pencil grippers, adapted paper and texts for visually impaired, tinted overlays etc. - Physical mobility equipment (wheelchair, walking frame, etc)
+- Reasonable adaptations for wheelchair users have been made such as ramps at all fire escapes (rear and front), disabled toilets with support rails and widened door ways. - FM system - Classroom equipment sloping boards, pencil grippers, adapted paper and texts for visually impaired, tinted overlays etc. - Physical mobility equipment (wheelchair, walking frame etc)

-Please see Shanklea's accessibility Plan for further details (appendix).
+Please see Shanklea Primary School's Accessibility Plan for further details (refer to the appendix).